 v. denied course credit or assigned a grade of 1.3 in a course if the violation involved the student’s conduct in a course.

-5. Actions by the Chancellor.
+5. Actions by the Law Chancellor and Dean.

 Disposition of Student Complaints